SwissDataScienceCenter/renku-vnc/README.md

 * **Notes**:
     - Port 8888 is used to connect from the host computer to nginx listening on port 8888 inside the container
-    - Nginx services container's /var/www/noVNC files under URL location / and websockets under URL location /ws/
+    - Inside container, nginx maps / locations to files under /var/www/noVNC, and /ws/ locations to websocket listening on localhost:5901
-    - Websockets are proxied by nginx to service listening on port 5901 inside container, which should be the VNC supporting the websocket RFB protocol.
+    - A VNC service supporting the websocket RFB protocol must listen on port 5901 inside the container.

 * **Notes**:
-    - This is WIP - novnc's RFB client connects to x11vnc service which dump logs that appear normal, however connection hangs and timesout - it could be related to the libvncserver bugs mentioned above (there are several references to it), however updating libvncserver as recommended as a kick fix did not seem to help.
+    - This is WIP - novnc's RFB client can connect to x11vnc service which dumps protocol handshake logs that appear normal.
+However connection hangs and times out - it could be related to the libvncserver bugs mentioned above (there are several references to it).
+Updating libvncserver as recommended as a quick fix did not seem to help.
 This is under investigation while I am reviewing the logs

-### 2.2 Jupyter server proxy - novnc+websockify - x11vnc - xvbuf**
+### 2.2 Jupyter server proxy - novnc+websockify - x11vnc - xvbuf

 Can be RUN in Dockerfile.

-* Install x11vnc, Xvbuf, and a X-session/Window Manager (e.g. openbox, fluxbox, or xfce4)
+* Install x11vnc, Xvbf, and a X-session/Window Manager (e.g. openbox, fluxbox, or xfce4)

 Note: we are only aiming for a functional windows environment that can be used for testing purpose, therefore this install lacks the obvious openbox's bells and whistles customizations.